 Gain Executive Leadership Support in Project Management

 Project Managers have a difficult job.
-By nature of their role, they assume responsibility for forming an effective team to pursue and succeed with new initiatives.
+By the nature of their role, they assume responsibility for forming an effective team to pursue and succeed with new initiatives.
 Because projects encompass all of the work done in a firm, including temporary and unique initiatives as well as the routine of daily operations, every project is a new adventure.

 Add in the reality that projects are how we innovate; how we execute on strategy and how we build-out our organization’s infrastructure and capabilities, it is apparent that senior leaders must do everything in their power to support their firm’s project managers.